otlaitil/crisp-pdfmaker/README.md

 * Open Web UI with `make run` and navigate to `http://localhost:7000`
 * Edit the templates with your favourite text editor, refresh page to see the PDF.
 * Build jar and deploy
+* Invoke the lambda with HTTP POST, generated PDF is save to the configured S3 bucket.

 ## Deployment